HectorFpps/Black_Hole_Geodesic_Visualization/README.md

 Infinite Trails: Each photon leaves a permanent trail, drawing the exact path it took through the warped space.

 The Point of No Return: We clearly mark the Event Horizon (the black hole's boundary).
-Once light crosses this red line, it's trapped forever!
+Once light crosses this red line, it's trapped forever.